eargollo/smartthings-influx/README.md

 You should now be able to see the datapoints and create your Grafana charts.

 Note, all of this has been made and pre-set with the Docker compose at this repository and this could serve you as a guide.
-Look at the [docker compose](https://github.com/eargollo/smartthings-influx/blob/master/docker-compose.yml) file to validate the components and at (grafana-provisioning folder)[] for the Grafana configuraiton used at the docker compose version.
+Look at the [docker compose](https://github.com/eargollo/smartthings-influx/blob/master/docker-compose.yml) file to validate the components and at [grafana-provisioning folder](https://github.com/eargollo/smartthings-influx/tree/master/grafana-provisioning) for the Grafana configuration used at the docker compose version.
 It also has an initial dashboard.

 Have fun!